2021 Review: Walmart Rewards Card & Walmart Rewards Mastercard — Worth It?

 Walmart-specific categories aside, the Mastercard goes above and beyond the typical retail card’s get-rewards-here-and-nowhere-else approach by granting cardholders 2% back at restaurants and on travel.

-When you think about cards like the Citi® Double Cash Card - 18 month BT offer (Review), which offers 2% back on every purchase (1% for purchases, 1% for payments), Walmart’s offer might not seem too impressive, but it’s a helpful touch when combined with the appealing reward rates available for Walmart.com and in-store purchases.
+When you think about cards like the Citi® Double Cash Card – 18 month BT offer (Review), which offers 2% back on every purchase (1% for purchases, 1% for payments as long as you pay at least the minimum due on time), Walmart’s offer might not seem too impressive, but it’s a helpful touch when combined with the appealing reward rates available for Walmart.com and in-store purchases.
 And there aren’t too many cards that offer a better travel reward rate than 2% with no annual fee.

 Both cards also provide 2% back at Walmart Fuel Stations and Murphy USA gas stations.
 But these aren’t too widespread, and 2% isn’t a huge number, so you may benefit more by pairing your Walmart card with a better gas card.